What is Breast Augmentation?

 Because most patients want a result that will feel and look the most natural, the majority of breast augmentations in the United States are performed under the muscle.
-However, there are certain cases where an implant would be placed over the muscle and it’s important to talk to your board certified plastic surgeon to guide you through the best option for your desired result.
+However, there are certain cases where an implant would be placed over the muscle.
+During your initial consultation with Dr. Franco, he will guide you through the process and determine the best option for your desired result.

 Breast Augmentation Recovery